vitiral/dataloss/README.md

 # dataloss: detecting data loss

-This is a short python script who's purpose is to detect both long running and instantanious data lass on a high availibility system.
+This is a short python script who's purpose is to detect both long running and instantanious data loss on a high availibility system.

 The idea is that you:
 - run this script on an external client, writing data to the system
-- do something to the system that might cause DU (data unavailable, i.e. a write error)
+- do something terrible to the system that might cause DU (like reboot hardware)
-- validate that the data written is correct
+- validate that the data written is still correct

 This script takes into account that data that has not been acknowledged might be EITHER new or old data, therefore either is considered